sara-nl/clouddocs/UvA-20170201/partB.markdown

 sudo fdisk -l
 ```

->**Note:** The `sudo` commands will display you the message `sudo: unable to resolve host ip-145-100-...`.
-Ignore this.
+>**Note:** If above `sudo` command displays the message `sudo: unable to resolve host ip-145-100-...` just ignore it.

 > **Food for brain:**
 >
 > You should see (probably, as a last line of the output of the previous command) something like: `Disk /dev/vdb doesn't contain a valid partition table`.
-Do you also see, in the output of the previous command, that there is a Disk with approximately the same size as what you typed in the UI in the previous step?
+The output should also inform that there is a Disk with approximately of the size you typed in the UI in the previous step.
 What is that Disk's name?

 * Create the directory where you will mount the Ceph datablock and format the drive (`xfsprogs` is installed on the image):